Nerd911/WNet/docs/index.md

     return (1 / N) * maxcoverings_sum
 ```

 ### Probabilistic Rand Index

+The probabilistic rand index is an extension of the rand index.
+The rand index is a measure of the similarity between segmentations on a pixel level.
+It looks at which pixels are assigned to which segment and if these segments have the same pixel assigned.
+The probabilistic rand index also extends on this by checking the probability of having the same label.

 ![Probabilistic Rand Index](https://raw.githubusercontent.com/AsWali/WNet/master/media/probabilistic_rand_index.png)

+Where S is a segmentation and {Gk} the ground truth segmentations.
+T is the total number of elements and c_ij is the event that pixel i and pixel j are in the same segmentation.
+We looked at both segmentations and checked if they have the same label for this. the probability p_ij is the probability of this pixel being the same.
+We calculated this as the probability of a pixel having a certain label in the set of all labels in the segmentations and multiplying this probability from both segments.
+We are not sure if this is the right way to do it, the linked paper which explained these different benchmarks also did not go in-depth on this.
+Multiple searches on the internet only provide the adjusted rand index and the normal rand index.

 While this was the hardest benchmark to comprehend, we attempted to implement it.
 Since each pixel pair is considered, there is downscaling involved as computing this on large scale images would be insanely computationally intensive.
 This is how we implemented it in Python, although we have some doubts on whether this is correct.